 Thereonin we were literally drenched, in sunshine…

 …a seasonal shift in a matter of minutes which stirred all concerned into action, both indoors and out.
 Outdoors the garden was looking much better for some new planting, as well as the beginnings of a new path, to improve access to the colliery itself, and to better manage and enjoy the garden which is now receiving some much overdue care and attention.
-Looking great.
+Looking great and transforming the site, realising the vision of our ambitious Hemingfield’s Hidden History National Lottery Heritage Fund project.

 Out-front, on Wath road.
 The wind and the rain had deposited slushy clumps of leaves on the pavement, covering the surface and proving a bit of an access challenge for passing joggers.